Short-Snips/Snips_contribution/README.md

 ## About us

-This Open source project is created with the intention of creating one stop study solution to study and revise Data Structures and Algorithms concepts and questions.
+This Open source project is created with the intention of creating one stop solution to study and revise Data Structures and Algorithms concepts and questions.

 Students can visit our [website](https://short-snips.github.io/Snips_contribution/) to get more structured view of the snippets. we advice students to open issues for the unavailable snippets.